 There are some things in life that I’m not very good at.
 Many, actually, but some of them are more obvious than others.
-Some go unnoticed for a long while, thanks to my strategy of quietly sloping away any time anyone wants to play cards or starts brandishing a microphone and talking about karaoke.
+Some slip under the radar, as I slip away from karaoke bars and card games.

-Others take the opportunity of hitting me on the head, propelling saltwater up my nose and making me suffer the indignity of wearing a wetsuit in public to hammer their point home.
+Others propelling saltwater up my nose, hit me on the head and make everyone suffer the indignity of me wearing a wetsuit in public to hammer their point home.

 Don’t expect complex political analysis on today’s post.
 Just something to make you smile.
 Either because you’re pleased with the end result or because ill-fitting wetsuits carry inexplicable comedy value all on their own.